javascript-tutorial/en.javascript.info/10-regular-expressions/03-regexp-character-classes/article.md

 For instance, there's a "digit" class.
 It's written as `\d`.
 We put it in the pattern, and during the search any digit matches it.

-That is: a regexp `pattern:/\d/` looks for a digit:
+For instance, the regexp `pattern:/\d/` looks for a single digit:

 ```js run
 let str = "+7(903)-123-45-67";